romaric-juniet/millionth-customer/README.md

 0. (Load the data from the file)
 1. Fill the bag with the products having the best value/volume ratio
-2. Optimize the selection of products by combinatory algorithm (Succesfully optimise)
+2. Optimize the selection of products by combinatory algorithm on the products with lower ratio

 Step 1 uses a very fast heuristic, but doesn't yield an optimal solution
 Step 2 successfully optimizes the bag of step 1, but requieres a little of tuning

-Runs in ~4s
+Runs in ~300ms with default tuning